Jewish Book Week is a unique nine-day literary festival in London which explores Jewish thought, life, history and literature.

 No other Jewish cultural gathering has the pedigree of Jewish Book Week, or its track record of welcoming a galaxy of international talent to engage with Jewish ideas.
 In recent years we have welcomed speakers including Jacques Derrida, Niall Ferguson, Gary Shteyngart, Nicole Krauss, Steven Pinker, Albie Sachs, Hélène Cixous, Zadie Smith, Sari Nusseibeh, Adam Phillips, Cynthia Ozick, Daniel Mendelsohn, Julia Kristeva, Nora Ephron, Christopher Hitchens and Martin Amis.

 For many, Jewish Book Week is a treasure trove of new ways to explore the latest and best thinking on a vast range of topics published in the last 12 months.
-The festival attracts audiences Jewish and non-Jewish, visitors both religious and secular.
-Visitors come not just from all over the UK but also from Europe and the United States.
+The festival attracts audiences Jewish and non-Jewish, and visitors both religious and secular.
+Visitors come not just from all over the UK but also from Europe and further afield.

 Jewish Book Week is presented by the Jewish Book Council, a registered charity dedicated to the promotion of reading of books on every aspect of Jewish life and literature.The festival is its major annual initiative and is organised and curated by a small professional staff with the help of volunteers and in partnership with many other organisations.